 And gentlemen in England now a-bed

 Shall think themselves accursed they were not here,

 And hold their manhoods cheap whiles any speaks

 That fought with us upon Saint Crispin’s day.

 I know they will.
-The sound you hear, the regular, echoing marching to the flag, is the never-ending sound of their feet.
+The sound you hear, the regular, echoing marching to the flag—the American flag, never any racist, political banner of division and shame–is the never-ending sound of their feet.
 I drift back in memory to that day in the Air Force when my Security Police shift stood at attention, outdoors, prior to going on duty.
 Suddenly, the roar of the eight engines of a B-52, invisible on the distant flight line, vibrated our chests and a young airman, new to the base, exclaimed: “What’s that!”
 A wise sergeant replied: “The sound of freedom.”
-The sound of generation after generation of marching feet is no less the sound of freedom than the roar of jet engines.
+The sound of generation after generation of marching feet is no less the sound of freedom than the roar of a warplane’s jet engines.